InternityLabs/website/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-business-casual/issues) here on GitHub or leave a comment on the [template overview page at INTERNITY LAB](https://startbootstrap.com/theme/business-casual/).
+[Open a new issue](https://github.com/StartBootstrap/startbootstrap-business-casual/issues) here on GitHub or leave a comment on the [template overview page at INTERNITY LABS](https://startbootstrap.com/theme/business-casual/).

 ## About

-INTERNITY LAB is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on INTERNITY LAB are released under the MIT license, which means you can use them for any purpose, even for commercial projects.
+INTERNITY LABS is an open source library of free Bootstrap templates and themes.
+All of the free templates and themes on INTERNITY LABS are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * <https://startbootstrap.com>
 * <https://twitter.com/SBootstrap>

-INTERNITY LAB was created by and is maintained by **[David Miller](https://davidmiller.io/)**.
+INTERNITY LABS was created by and is maintained by **[David Miller](https://davidmiller.io/)**.

 * <https://davidmiller.io>
 * <https://twitter.com/davidmillerhere>
 * <https://github.com/davidtmiller>

-INTERNITY LAB is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+INTERNITY LABS is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License

-Copyright 2013-2020 INTERNITY LAB LLC.
+Copyright 2013-2020 INTERNITY LABS LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-business-casual/blob/gh-pages/LICENSE) license.